Bachelor’s Degrees in Social Work (BSW) Online

 • Social work administrator

-A PhD in social work is another advanced educational option that prepares candidates for research positions in the social work field.
+A PhD in social work is another advanced program of study that prepares candidates for research positions in the social work field.

-A PhD allows students to practice social work outside of academic roles.
-Not to be confused with a DSW, a PhD focuses on research while a DSW will prepare students to work in different environments and provide high-level support to other social work personnel.
+Not to be confused with a DSW, a PhD focuses on research while a DSW is designed to prepare students to work in different environments and provide high-level support to other social work personnel.

-While schooling plays a role in your preparedness for social work practice, qualities such as good communication, problem-solving and emotional balance can make a difference in your daily work.
+While schooling can play a role in your preparedness for social work practice, qualities such as good communication, problem-solving, and emotional balance can make a difference in your daily work.

-National social work organizations are important as they give students and practitioners access to resources to enhance their professional development.
-There are many national social work organizations, from large to small.
-Some may focus on specific groups of people based on their race, ethnicity or even certain religious affiliations.
-Others focus on specialty.
+National social work organizations give students and practitioners access to resources to enhance their professional development.
+There are many national social work organizations.
+Some may focus on specific groups of people based on their race, ethnicity, or even certain religious affiliations.
+Others focus on social work specialties.

-Whatever work environment you find yourself in or population you work with, try to find an organization that supports your growth and allows you to network with like-minded individuals.
-Start your search for a social work organization by exploring our small selection below:
+Whatever work environment you find yourself in or population you work with, try to find an organization that supports your growth and allows you to network with peers.
+Start your search for a social work organization by exploring the list below:

 National Association of Social Workers